ProductionByWell#

 1. To retrieve production by a specific operator in a specific region:

-An example of filtering by region
+An example of filtering by operator and region

 =SMX.ProductionByWell(,"ZACHARY EXPLORATION",,"S LA",,,"2021-6-1","2022-6-1")

-1. To retrieve production aggregated by sub_region:
+1. To retrieve production aggregated by date:

-An example of aggregating by sub_region
+An example of aggregating by date

 Output Parameters#